 The medals were in the Podcast category “General Series—Business and Consulting” and for the single episode “Location, location, location: The impact of place on racial equity.”
 The McKinsey website was also awarded gold medals in the General Websites—Corporate Communications category.

-The McKinsey Podcast is hosted by Lucia Rahilly, global editorial director, and Roberta Fusaro, editorial director, and produced by Laurel Moglen, all of McKinsey Global Publishing.
+The McKinsey Podcast is hosted by Lucia Rahilly, global editorial director, and Roberta Fusaro, editorial director, with Laurel Moglen, managing producer and editor, all of McKinsey Global Publishing.

 “The McKinsey Podcast started as an effort to amplify the timeliest and most differentiated research we publish in any given year,” explains Lucia.
 “Then, in 2020, the pandemic hit and disrupted so many things, and gave us the opportunity to rethink our format to become more innovative.”
 Evidently it's working: in 2024 alone, it has driven 3 million downloads on audio players like Apple Podcasts and Spotify, as well as an additional 1.2 million transcript reads on McKinsey.com.